 \section{Aerosols and nanoparticles}

-According to \cite{Kul11} aerosols can be described as two-phase systems consisting of the suspended solid or liquid phase, levitated (immersed) in the surrounding gas phase.
+According to Ref. \cite{Kul11} aerosols can be described as two-phase systems consisting of the suspended solid or liquid phase, levitated (immersed) in the surrounding gas phase.
 Despite their small size aerosols yield a major impact on global climate and health, but the underlying mechanisms and subsequent effects are still far from being explained.
 Typically, ambient aerosol particles are characterized by dimensions ranging from a few nm to a few hundred micrometers, while they consist of a wide variety of materials.
 About 90 \% of the aerosols found in the atmosphere are generated by natural sources.
-Volcanoes eject huge amounts of ash and volcanic debris in the troposphere, as well as sulfur dioxide and other gases.
-Sea spray is another important source of natural aerosols \cite{Sult17}, or the wind carrying desert sand particles or soil dust (including specific minerals) to either sea or land areas \cite{Kond06}.
+Volcanoes eject huge amounts of ash and volcanic debris in the troposphere along with sulphur dioxide and other gases.
+Sea spray is another important source of natural aerosols \cite{Sult17}, as well as the wind carrying desert sand particles or soil dust (including specific minerals) to either sea or land areas \cite{Kond06}.
 Both species of previously described aerosols are larger particles with respect to their human-made counterparts.
 Phytoplankton is also responsible for the emission of gases such as dimethyl sulfate.

 Solid and liquid aerosol particles that consist of a significant fraction of biological materials are called bioaerosols.
 Their dimensions vary between $0.1 \div 250 \ \mu$m.
 Airborne bacteria, viruses, toxins and allergens, or fungal spores, represent important types of bioaerosols \cite{Heo17}.
-Bioaerosols have a tremendous economic impact in the transmission of diseases of humans (e.g., flu, severe acute respiratory syndrome (SARS)), other animals, agricultural crops, and other plants, while also causing asthma or allergies \cite{Srik08, Kim18}.
-Hence, detection and characterization of bioaerosols is an issue of vivid interest.
+Bioaerosols have a tremendous economic impact in the transmission of diseases of humans (e.g., flu, severe acute respiratory syndrome (SARS)), other animals, agricultural crops and other plants, while also causing asthma or allergies \cite{Srik08, Kim18}.
+Hence, detection and characterization of bioaerosols is an issue of large interest \cite{Hart20}.
 Moreover, as the world is confronted with an increasing wave of terrorist attacks, detection of bioaerosols or other aerosols associated with traces of explosives or chemical weapons is a matter of utmost importance.
-Hence, there is a need for improved methods and instrumentation for rapidly characterizing harmful bioaerosols \cite{Kim08, Islam18}.
+Hence, there is a stringent need for improved methods and instrumentation for rapidly characterizing harmful bioaerosols \cite{Kim08, Islam18}.
 Such instruments could also be used in studying and monitoring disease dissemination \cite{Ghosh15, Fuji17}.